Web3-Builders-Alliance/Ganz-CW-Q1-2023/Week3_Readme.md

 3. *What is the contract doing?
 What is the mechanism?*

-- Its a Counter contract, with ability to increment, decrement by values, and reset counter.
+- Its a

-- This is done by sending messages to modify the state.
+- This is done by

 4. *How could it be better?
 More efficient?
 Safer?*